saskiaotto/INDperform/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTES:
+There were no ERRORs or WARNINGs but 1 NOTE:

+> checking installed package size ...
+NOTE installed size is  5.0Mb
+    sub-directories of 1Mb or more:
+      data   3.1Mb
+      help   1.6Mb

+The data needs to have this size, so there is nothing I can do about.

 ## Reverse dependencies